csurfer/gitsuggest/README.rst

     # With just username in command to provide password secretly
     gitsuggest <username>

+    # Password can be skipped which means you chose to go the unauthenticated
+    # way which may raise RateLimitExceeded exception.

     # NOTE: Using it this way generates a static html page with the search
     # results.
 This gets opened it in your default browser.